abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 of conciliation or harmonious living.
 The first three of these Dhammas are based on bodily, verbal, and mental acts of loving-kindness.
-By generating loving-kindness, we create a strong condition for the arising of wholesome *kamma*.
+By generating loving-kindness, we create a strong condition for the arising of wholesome kamma.
 When we establish harmony with others, we build on that foundation of loving-kindness.
 The fourth Dhamma, which encourages sharing or giving, also has its basis in loving-kindness.
 When one is living together in a community as we do, this quality of sharing is